rrra/www/content/post/2023/officer-elections.md

 ### What positions must be filled?

-Four Officers and one At-Large Member of the Board of Directors are to be elected; with responsibilities are documented in [Article VI---Board of Directors]({{< relref "/bylaws.md#article-vi-board-of-directors" >}}) and [Article VII---Officers]({{< relref "/bylaws.md#article-vii-officers" >}}) of the RRRA Bylaws.
+Four Officers and one At-Large Member of the Board of Directors are to be elected; with responsibilities as documented in [Article VI---Board of Directors]({{< relref "/bylaws.md#article-vi-board-of-directors" >}}) and [Article VII---Officers]({{< relref "/bylaws.md#article-vii-officers" >}}) of the RRRA Bylaws.